Nobody likes getting punched.

 Moving out of the path of the blow is an extremely effective defense technique.

 If you can preempt your opponent’s punches and move out of the way before they connect, you sustain no damage.

-Slipping, ducking, and rolling punches are all forms of dodging, but dodging could also be stepping backwards or to the side, or simply leaning back.
+Slipping, ducking, and rolling punches are all forms of dodging, but dodging could also be stepping backward or to the side, or simply leaning back.

 Whether you use a couple of quick steps, or upper body movement, or a combination of the two doesn’t matter, as long as you move out of the flight path of the punch.

-Slipping doesn’t mean losing your balance to avoid a punch – that would be a terrible defensive manoeuvre.
+Slipping doesn’t mean losing your balance to avoid a punch – that would be a terrible defensive maneuver.

 It’s used to avoid straight punches like the jab and cross.